 Meet the Sociology Department faculty and staff

 Dr. Bullard began her teaching career in 1983 at the University of Montevallo after completing her doctorate degree in Sociology at Virginia Tech.
 She joined the faculty in the Department of Sociology at UNA in 1992.
-In addition to her teaching, Dr. Bullard is serving as the Interim Chair of the Department, Learning Communities Coordinator, and Director of Summer School for the University.
+In addition to her teaching, Dr. Bullard is serving as the Chair of the Department, Learning Communities Coordinator, and Director of Summer School for the University.
 She has also served the University in the past as University Ombudsman and Associate to the Vice President for Academic Affairs.
 Dr. Bullard is a member of Alpha Kappa Delta, Phi Kappa Phi, and Omicron Delta Kappa.
 She is married and has two children, Drew and Leslie and one adorable Yorkie (Little Bit).

 Ms. Shirley Grant-Rhodes